22 Free Road Trip Games for Couples

 Each player starts with a category (like “food”) and takes turns naming items in that category.

-You can go in alphabetical order or take turns adding one item per person.
+You can go alphabetically or take turns adding one item per person.

-It’s simple but fun, and it’s sure to help you pass the time on the next long drive.
+It’s simple but fun, and it will help you pass the time on the next long drive.

 Hand holding Donut